-In QuestDB 7.0, we added a new approach to ingest data using a write-ahead log (WAL).
-This page introduces the properties of a WAL-enabled table (WAL table) and compares it to a non-WAL table.
+As of 7.3.10, QuestDB tables are Write-Ahead Log (WAL)-enabled by default.
+This page introduces the properties and benefits of a WAL-enabled table.
 It also contains a summary of key components, relevant functions, as well as related SQL keywords.

 A WAL table must be partitioned.
 It permits the following concurrent transactions:

 A Write-Ahead Log (WAL) ensures that all changes to data are recorded in a log before they are written to the database files.
 This means that in case of a system crash or power failure, the database can recover to a consistent state by replaying the log entries.

 WAL tables also support concurrent data ingestion, modifications, and schema changes without locking the entire table, allowing for high availability and better performance in multi-user environments.
 By decoupling the transaction commit from the disk write process, a WAL improves the performance of write-intensive workloads, as it allows for sequential disk writes which are generally faster than random ones.

 As a result, a WAL assists with crash recovery by providing a clear sequence of committed transactions, ensuring that any data written to the WAL can be restored up to the last committed transaction.

 As additional benefits, the sequencer in a WAL system ensures that data appears

 consistent to all readers, even during ongoing write operations.
 And the

 TableWriter can handle and resolve out-of-order data writes, which can be a

 common issue in real workloads.
 It also enables